 Other symptoms of fibromyalgia include:

-They may also collect some hairs and examine these for signs of affected growth, the presence of lice, or other signs of damage.
+They may also collect some hairs and examine these for signs of affected growth, lice, or other signs of damage.

-If the doctor suspects a condition that affects the nerves, they may perform other tests and assessments.
+If the doctor suspects a condition that affects the nerves, they may perform other tests and assessments, such as a nerve conduction test, which stimulates the nerves using electricity.

 Treatments for scalp tingling depend on the underlying cause.